Tallaght: Modern development

+In 1821, the population of the civil parish of Tallaght was 4,348 people.
+By 1961, more than a century later, the population had remained practically static at 4,565.

-While no plan was formally adopted, Tallaght was laid out as a new town, as set out in the 1967 Myles Wright masterplan for Greater Dublin (this proposed four self-contained "new towns" - at Tallaght, Clondalkin, Lucan and Blanchardstown - around Dublin, all of which were, at that time, villages surrounded by extensive open lands, with some small settlements).
+While no plan was formally adopted, Tallaght was laid out as a new town, as set out in the 1967 Myles Wright masterplan for Greater Dublin (this proposed four self-contained "new towns" – at Tallaght, Clondalkin, Lucan and Blanchardstown – around Dublin, all of which were, at that time, villages surrounded by extensive open lands, with some small settlements).
 Many of the social and cultural proposals in this plan were ignored by the Dublin local authorities, and contrary to planners' suggestions, Tallaght and the other "new towns" were not provided with adequate facilities.
 Characterised by the same problems associated with poorly planned fringe areas of many European cities, during the 1970s and 1980s Tallaght became synonymous with suburban mismanagement.